eckywangui/Notes-Application/README.md

    - git clone git@github.com:eckywangui/Notes-Application.git
    - cd into notes-app
    - run code . to open vs code.
-2. Open the db.json file and run json-server --watch db.json
+2. Open the db.json file and run json-server --watch db.json on terminal

-3. Open index.html to view the application
+3. Open index.html in your terminal to view the application, or run the live server from your vs code.

 ### Usage
   - Enter a title and content for your note.